-Tell us what you think of the draft Becontree Estate Supplementary Planning Document (SPD) and Article 4 Directions
+Becontree Estate Supplementary Planning Document (SPD) and Design Code

 The Becontree Estate was one of the most ambitious public sector led housing projects in the world at the time of its development.
 It was originally built as ‘Homes for Heroes’ during the period 1921 to 1934, and at the time was the largest municipal estate in the world comprising approximately 29,000 homes.